mapbox/vtinfo/README.md

 # vtinfo

+:warning: **Not under active development!
+If you're using this for tests to assert information in a vector tile buffer, we recommend using [vector-tile-js](http://github.com/mapbox/vector-tile-js).**

 Get general information and stats about a particular vector tile buffer.
 Meant as a lightweight replacement to Node Mapnik's [`mapnik.VectorTile.info()`](http://mapnik.org/documentation/node-mapnik/3.5/#VectorTile.info).
 Useful for testing!

 [![Build Status](https://travis-ci.org/mapbox/vtinfo.svg?branch=master)](https://travis-ci.org/mapbox/vtinfo)